If you haven’t read my January Creator Income Report, here you go.

 Let’s look at the numbers now!

-TL;DR: • Almost burned out while working on a passion project: Writing OS. • February was productive compared to January. • Lots of supportive friends (online and offline).
+• Almost burned out while working on a passion project: Writing OS.• February was productive compared to January.• Lots of supportive friends (online and offline).

 A brief about my side projects and how I earn money as a creator: